 Karri Haen is a writer and science educator.
 Since earning her doctorate in molecular phylogenetics, Dr. Haen has worked as human anatomy and physiology teaching faculty.
 Her book of poetry, The Bone Collectors, is unpublished.
 She lives in Ames, Iowa with her husband and their two children.
 An alien concept A half empty auditorium where […]Read more "An alien concept"

 Kevin McCoy hails from Northern California.
 He spent several years travelling the world with the Navy before obtaining his MA in English from the University of Aberdeen.
 His first collection of poems Tea in a Bowl was published by the Unsolicited Press in 2015.
-He currently lives and works in Colorado. more beer less dog […]Read more "more beer less dog (thoughts on thurso beach)"
+He currently lives and works in Colorado. i fought my way […]Read more "i fought my way to the bar with someone else’s money"

 Solar Eclipse Glasses My doorbell rings.
 A delivery man vanishes.
 He left a bubble-pack of three shades.
 Red, green, and black: blood, wealth, and darkness.
 Do not use in daily life when driving or walking.
 Made in China.
 Supervise children at all times.
 Who was it who sees through a glass dimly?
 Or the actual […]Read more "Solar Eclipse Glasses"

 Amitabh Vikram Dwivedi is assistant professor of linguistics at Shri Mata Vaishno Devi University, India.
 His research interests include language documentation, writing descriptive grammars, and the preservation of rare and endangered languages in South Asia.
 His most recent books are A Grammar of Hadoti (Lincom: Munich, 2012), A Grammar of Bhadarwahi (Lincom: Munich, 2013), and a […]Read more "Dogri Proverbs from the World of Animals, Birds and Insects"